schristian4/Smooth-Banking/README.md

 ## Current Status:
 This project is currently in development.

-Installation:
-Clone down this repository.
-You will need `node` and `npm` installed globally on your machine.

-`npm install`

-To Start Server:

-`npm start`

-To Visit App:

-`localhost:3000/`

 ## Reflection

   - Incepted as a side project to update a users balance